 "The system dates back to the 15th century," she tells us.
 "Champagne and Roquefort are two AOCs you probably recognize."
 The system… was created to ensure the source and the method of production of various foods, including cheese, meat and wine.
 Even lentils have an AOC,the best coming from Le Puy…

 "Look at the signs… In France vendors identify where the produce is grown, not only the country but the region, and will rate the quality.
 Extra means best quality: no bruising, no spots, perfect.
 Catégorie 1 means good quality with little bruising.
 Catégorie 2 is everything else, still good product, but perhaps suitable for cooking or preserving.
 The fruit here is all Extra and Catégorie 1."

 Aha, the signs that I've usually ignored actually contain vital information about the source and quality: the apricots are from the Drome, haricots verts from Kenya, the tomatoes from Bergerac.
 It's all about the terroir…

-We're still so excited by the awards ceremony in Paris that we're offering free shipping on the book!
+We're still so excited by the award that we're offering free shipping on orders to North America and Europe!

 Order online and make your payment with PayPal, the safest and most secure online payment service.
 Pay with a credit card or a debit card (in the US) with peace of mind.